 So you have to move on September 1st in Boston.
 Perhaps you’re a student at one of the many local colleges, new to the city, or one of the 79% of Bostonians whose leases turn over on this dreaded date.
 Olympia Moving & Storage has survived 25 September 1st moving days.
 In fact, we complete over 5,000 Boston moves every year.
 We’re here with 10 Boston moving tips from the experts to make a Merry Allston Christmas (as the locals say!).

 01. If possible, move any day except August 31st or September 1st

 We know, you’re reading these tips because you have to move on those dates.
 However, we cannot overstate how much cheaper and easier your move will be if you are able to move on literally any other day.
 Both rental truck and moving companies charge a premium for those dates.
 Traffic will be at a peak.
-If you have flexibility to move out of your apartment a bit early or push your move in to Sunday or Labor Day, do it.
+If you have flexibility to move out of your apartment a bit early or push your move in to the first week of September, do it.

 02. Plan ahead